ianpv04/Data-Glacier-Week-5/README.md

-I have used the same model I used in Week-4 and deployed it to Google Cloud as described in  the report.pdf.
+I have used the same model I used in Week-4 and deployed it to AWS as described in  the report.pdf.